tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

       (or both) are absent, or they are different.

     Otherwise, classify as an overwrite.

-Water Dragons: Resolving conflict loops
-'''''''''''''''''''''''''''''''''''''''

-suppose that we've detected a remote write to file 'foo' that conflicts with a local write
-(alice is the local user that has detected the conflict, and bob is the user who did the remote write)

-alice's gateway creates a 'foo.conflict_by_bob_at_timestamp' file alice-the-human at some point notices the conflict and updates hir copy of 'foo' to take into account bob's writes

-but, there is no way to know whether that update actually took into account 'foo.conflict_by_bob_at_timestamp' or not alice could have failed to notice 'foo.conflict_by_bob_at_timestamp' at all, and just saved hir copy of 'foo' again so, when there is another remote write, how do we know whether it should be treated as a conflict or not? well, alice could delete or rename 'foo.conflict_by_bob_at_timestamp' in order to indicate that ze'd taken it into account. but I'm not sure about the usability properties of that the issue is whether, after 'foo.conflict_by_bob_at_timestamp' has been written, alice's magic folder db should be updated to indicate (for the purpose of conflict detection) that ze has seen bob's version of 'foo' so, I think that alice's magic folder db should *not* be updated to indicate ze has seen bob's version of 'foo'. in that case, when ze updates hir local copy of 'foo' (with no suffix), the metadata of the copy of 'foo' that hir client uploads will indicate only that it was based on the previous version of 'foo'. then when bob gets that copy, it will be treated as a conflict and called 'foo.conflict_by_alice_at_timestamp2' which I think is the desired behaviour oh, but then how do alice and bob exit the conflict loop? that's the usability issue I was worried about [...] if alice's client does update hir magic folder db, then bob will see hir update as an overwrite even though ze didn't necessarily take into account bob's changes which seems wrong :-(
-(bob's changes haven't been lost completely; they are still on alice's filesystem. but they have been overwritten in bob's filesystem!) so maybe we need alice to delete 'foo.conflict_by_bob_at_timestamp', and use that as the signal that ze has seen bob's changes and to break the conflict loop
-(or rename it; actually any change to that file is sufficient to indicate that alice has seen it)

 Air Dragons: Collisions between local writes and uploads